arceldizon28/body-fat-percentage-predictor/README.md

 # body-fat-percentage-predictor
-Body FAt percentage predictor using linear regression gradient descent with feature engineering.
+Body Fat percentage predictor using linear regression gradient descent with feature engineering.
 This is a revision of my last academic project I did in university.
 The previous project (not uploaded to github, will do soon) used a lasso regression gradient descent to train the models and reduce the number of features.
 This revision uses a linear regression gradient descent instead and I reduced the features via feature engineering.
 Both projects did not utilize libraries for machine learning.
 I built them from scratch.
+Another approach I did in another python notebook is by Ordinary Least Squares: by scratch and by using sklearn.
+Using OLS however yielded a higher cost than the gradient descent.

 ## Data cleaning and preprocessing
 - visualized each features